-5 Biased Perceptions of Probabilities
+5. Biased Perceptions of Probabilities

-The previous section showed that optimal tests are more accurate on good than on bad news whenever Assumption 1 is fulfilled, i.e., whenever the function V is concave up to some point and convex from there on.
-This section demonstrates that such situations also arise if the patient relies on probability weighting - even if there is no instrumental value of information.
-Probability weighting, i.e. a biased perception of probabilities, is thus an alternative argument in favor of the structure of optimal tests identified in Proposition 4.
+The previous section showed that optimal tests are more accurate on good than on bad news whenever Assumption 1 is fulfilled, that is, whenever the function V is concave up to some point and convex from there on.
+This section demonstrates that such situations also arise if the patient relies on probability weighting-even if there is no instrumental value of information.
+Probability weighting, that is, a biased perception of probabilities, is thus an alternative argument in favor of the structure of optimal tests identified in Proposition 4.

-In the following, let us set the planning component of overall utility to zero, i.e., $\theta = 1$.
+In the following, let us set the planning component of overall utility to zero; that is, $\theta = 1$.
 Unlike before, we assume that the patient's anticipatory utility does not depend on the posterior belief B directly, but rather on a weighted version w(B) of that belief.
 Such probability weighting has been discussed extensively in the behavioral literature, mostly in the context of prospect theory and rank-dependent utility.26 Following that literature, we assume that the probability weighting function w is an increasing function with w(0) = 0 and w(1) = 1 so that probabilities of certain events are evaluated correctly.
 Furthermore, the typical form of w is an inverse S-shape: w grows quickly near 0 and near 1.
-The patient thus perceives differences between
+The patient thus perceives differences between intermediate probabilities, for example, 40% and 70%, smaller than they really are.
+To such a patient, a coarse test that involves a clear-cut signal of disease-freeness may be specifically appealing.
+The chance of learning to be perfectly healthy outshines the potential risk of bad, yet still coarse, news.
+The following analysis confirms this intuition.